 Dr. Chadwick is Vice President of Biologic Development at BioAnalytix.
 She is an expert in biologics development, with extensive experience in analytical characterization, stability and formulation applied to diverse biologic molecules and systems.
 Prior to joining BioAnalytix, Dr. Chadwick was a tenured Professor and Louise Byrd Graduate Educator in the Department of Pharmaceutical Chemistry at the University of Kansas.
 Her academic research focused on understanding molecular mechanisms of underlying instability of proteins and their stabilization by exogenous compounds.
 During her twelve years at KU, Prof. Chadwick also engaged in biologic drug development and collaborated and consulted with numerous pharma/biotech companies to investigate stability problems and related formulations in therapeutic proteins.
 She has published approximately 70 peer-reviewed publications, 13 patents and four book chapters, demonstrating her expertise and deep understanding of biologics and drug development.

 Chen Li, PhD

-Dr. Li is Associate Director of Analytic Sciences at BioAnalytix.
+Dr. Li is Director of Analytic Sciences at BioAnalytix.
 She mainly focuses on applying advanced mass spectrometry-based approaches to help the development of complex biologic drugs.
 Her work has been published in over 10 peer-reviewed publications and industry papers.
 Prior to joining BioAnalytix, she worked at ImmunoGen for antibody-drug conjugates development.
 Dr. Li received her PhD from Northeastern University at the Barnett Institute, where she developed LC-MS methods for biosimilar comparison and transmembrane protein characterization.